The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 \subsection{Formation imprints for planet c and g (\modelii)}

-Instead of accelerating planet migration, the closer MMR of planet b \& c and planet f \& g can be obtained by reducing the time interval between their formation -- a condition that we refer to explained as an imprint of planet formation \citep{LinEtal2021}.
-In \modelii model, the parameters in the simulation are the same as \modeli model.
-We make the additional assumption that planets c and g are born within 2:1 and 3:2 period ratios in Stage~I, because planets are formed rapidly \citep{OrmelEtal2017,SchoonenbergEtal2019,LinEtal2021}.
-One of our typical outcomes is shown in \fg{model2_sma}.
+Instead of accelerating planet migration, the closer MMR of planet b \& c and planet f \& g can be obtained by reducing the time/space span between their formation -- a condition that we refer to an imprint of planet formation.
+In the \modelii model, the parameters in the simulation are the same as in the \modeli model.
+We make the additional assumption that planets c and g are born within 2:1 and 3:2 period ratios in Stage~I. One of our typical outcomes is shown in \fg{model2_sma}.
 Planet c gets trapped in the 3:2 MMR with planet b from the outset.
 Because planets f \& g are inserted simultaneously and more massive planet migrate faster \eq{tm}, planet g catches up with planet f and gets trapped in the 4:3 MMR.
 At the end of this simulation, the period ratios of every adjacent two planets are in 3:2 except planet f \& g (4:3), fulfilling the requirement of Objective~I.

 Objective~II is to separate the b/c/d subsystem from the 3:2 and 3:2 period ratios to 8:5 and 5:3 period ratios.
 As a first attempt, we disperse the disc to see if we are able to evolve the planet system naturally.
-During disc dispersal (Stage III), the semi-major axis damping and eccentricity damping decrease along with the profile of the disc.
-Therefore, the $\boldsymbol{F}_{\mathrm{disc},i}$ term in \eq{eom} exponentially decays in the dispersing-disc simulation on a time-scale $\tau_{\mathrm{d}}=10^5\,\mathrm{yr}$.
-After $20\tau_{\mathrm{d}}$ we run the post-disc simulation (Stage~IV) where only the stellar tidal force operates on the planets.
+During disc dispersal, the semi-major axis damping and eccentricity-damping forces decrease along with the profile of the disc exponentially on a time-scale $\tau_{\mathrm{d}}=10^5\,\mathrm{yr}$.
+After $20\tau_{\mathrm{d}}$ we run the post-disc simulation (Stage~III) where only the stellar tidal force operates on the planets.

 \Fg{model2_separate} shows the post-disc simulation.
 The eccentricities of the planets decrease with time because of tidal dissipation during the simulation, while the 3BR angles keep librating around values near $\pi$.
 The libration centres of the 3BR phase angles of the last adjacent planet triplets lie around $150^{\circ}$ due to the perturbation from non-adjacent resonances \citep{SiegelFabrycky2021}.
 Due to tidal dissipation, the gravitational potential energy of this system is decreasing while angular momentum is conserved.
 Therefore, angular momentum transfers outwards, from inner planets to outer planets and the period ratios of every adjacent planet pair increase together \citep{BatyginMorbidelli2013,PapaloizouEtal2018,GoldbergBatygin2021}.